 Although, the latest chips come in Pentium 4.
 Celeron is the second least dominant processor of the Intel family.

 In comparison to Pentium processors, Celeron is a less powerful version.
-It is mainly designed for the budget-friendly value Personal Computers.
+It is mainly designed for the budget-friendly value of Personal Computers.

 Celeron processors use 400MHz bus and come with 128KB of cache memory.
 It is designed for a motherboard that uses a 66MHz system bus.
-The fastest Celeron processor has a clock speed of 2.8GHz and it does not support multiprocessing and hyperthreading.
+The fastest Celeron processor has a clock speed of 2.8GHz and does not support multiprocessing and hyperthreading.

 Main Differences Between Pentium and Celeron

-- Pentium is an extended family of x86 microprocessors whereas Celeron is the Intel Family of low-end IA-32 and x86-64 chips.
+- Pentium is an extended family of x86 microprocessors, whereas Celeron is the Intel Family of low-end IA-32 and x86-64 chips.

-- The fastest processor in the Pentium line has a clock speed of 3.8GHz and The fastest Celeron processor has a clock speed of 2.8GHz.
+- The fastest processor in the Pentium line has a clock speed of 3.8GHz, and The fastest Celeron processor has a clock speed of 2.8GHz.

 - Celeron chips are cheaper than Pentium chips.